owenfriend24/temple/full_manuscript_analyses.md

 Pre-processing and many initial analysis stages are written to be implemented in high-performance computing environments, while final inferential statistics and subsequent figure generation are primarily carried out in linked Jupyter and R Notebooks.

-Some analyses are described in greater detail within linked folders, all of which include their own step-by-step markdowns.
+Some analyses are described in greater detail within linked folders which include their own step-by-step markdowns.
 Example calls to functions also provided, including example launch commands for SLURM jobs and recommended parameters for parallel (multi-subject) or more computationally intensive processing when necessary.

 ## 1. Pre- and post-process raw fMRI and behavioral data using fMRIprep